Pinafore/cl1-hw/project/project.md

 By 23:55 15.
-December, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved on Moodle.
+December, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved on the submit server.
 This document should make it clear:

 * Why this is a good idea